Thursday, January 18, 2018

 Exhibit - Multimedia | January 17 – February 2, 2018 every Monday, Tuesday, Wednesday, Thursday & Friday | 108 Wurster Hall

 ON VIEW: JAN 17-FEB 2, MON-FRI 12-7pm.
-This exhibition documents 12 students’ varied responses a period when Americans took to the road in record numbers, creating a nationwide culture of roadside tourism and commerce.
+This exhibition investigates a period when Americans took to the road in record numbers, creating a culture of tourism and commerce and transforming space and time in unprecedented ways.
 Open to the public!

 Celebrating Trees is an exhibition of botanical art works by members of the Northern CA Society of Botanical Artists.
 This exhibit will honor the beautiful trees around us, featuring interesting details of each season.